 Mr. Cohler is currently on the faculties of the Music Festival of Xativa (Spain), and MasterARezzo (Italy), and he has been guest faculty at Domaine Forget (Canada), Campos do Jordao (Brazil), and several others.
 In addition to holding several honorary positions, Mr. Cohler has been invited to teach as guest faculty at conservatories and universities around the world such as Eastman School of Music, Cleveland Institute of Music, Harvard University, Central Conservatory in Beijing, National Conservatory of Music in Mexico, and University of Chile, to name a few.

 Mr. Cohler is the Music Director of the Massachusetts Philharmonic Orchestra, and Artistic Director of the International Woodwind Festival.
 He is also in demand as a guest conductor around the world with orchestras such as the Simon Bolivar Orchestra of Caracas, Venezuela.

 Mr. Cohler’s clarinet teachers include legendary Boston Symphony Orchestra clarinetist Pasquale Cardillo, Harold Wright, Karl Leister, Charles Neidich and Frank Martin.
 He graduated with high honors in physics from Harvard University.
 He is Professor of Clarinet and Chamber music at the The Boston Conservatory in Boston, and the Longy School of Music of Bard College in Cambridge, Massachusetts.

-Jonathan Cohler is a Vandoren, Rossi, and Gao artist.
+Jonathan Cohler is a Vandoren, Rossi, and Royal Musical artist.
 For more information, see his web site

 • clarinets: Rossi